AveryElise/Sudoku/README.md

 # Sudoku
-Sudoku GUI program built with Tkinter - generates, grades, and solves Sudoku boards
+Sudoku GUI program built with Tkinter - generates, grades, and solves Sudoku boards.

 ## Installation
 Clone this repository to get all required files.
 Double click sudokuGUI.py directly from the file explorer to run this program.